A. R. M. Luthful Kabir

-A. R. M. Luthful Kabir (এ আর এম লুৎফুল কবীর; born 1956) is a Bangladeshi physician and academic.
+A. R. M. Luthful Kabir (এ আর এম লুৎফুল কবীর; born 22 February 1957) is a Bangladeshi physician and academic.
 (Note: Multiple references:) He was the executive director of Institute of Child and Mother Health, Dhaka.
-He is currently head of Pediatrics Department at Ad-din Women's Medical College.
+He was also the head of pediatrics department and professor at different government and private medical colleges.

 Early life and education

 A. R. M. Luthful Kabir was born in 1956 at Daudkandi Upazila, Comilla, Bangladesh, the then East Pakistan.
 He passed SSC from Mymensingh Zilla School.
 He passed MBBS from Mymensingh Medical College in 1980.
 He completed fellowship from Bangladesh College of Physicians and Surgeons in 1988.
 He had clinical fellowship in Pediatric Respiratory Medicine from Royal Alexandra Hospital for Children in 1995.
 He is married to professor Dr. Nazneen Kabir.

 Career

-He was the head of Pediatrics at Sylhet MAG Osmani Medical College, Faridpur Medical College and Sir Salimullah Medical College.
+He was the head of Pediatrics and full time professor at Sylhet MAG Osmani Medical College, Faridpur Medical College and Sir Salimullah Medical College.
 He was the founder General Secretary and also the president of Bangladesh Pediatric Pulmonology Forum.
 He is also the life member of Bangladesh Paediatric Association.
+He was also the head of Pediatrics Department at Ad-din Women's Medical College.
+He is currently the Chief Adviser of the Bangladesh Pediatric Pulmonology Forum.